MarcLoupias/memo-dev/content/divers/divers-articles.md

 [Node.js vs Ruby on Rails (Infographic)](https://vizteck.com/blog/node-js-vs-ruby-on-rails-infographic/)

-> Outsourcing javascript in Pakistan, India or Philippine : between 24K$ to 90K$ depending on experience
+> Outsourcing JavaScript in Pakistan, India or Philippine : between 24K$ to 90K$ depending on experience

 [How Much Do Freelance Developers Cost Around the World?
 (2017) - 20170707](https://www.codementor.io/blog/how-much-do-freelance-developers-cost-around-the-world-2626eu0rzy)

 > We surveyed 5,302 freelance developers from around the world
 >
 > The least expensive regions showed average rates about 30% - 40% less than the most expensive regions.
 >
 > USA is 70$/h, north africa is 41$/h while western european is 63$/h
 >
 > The 10 least expensive countries have, on average 28% lower hourly rates than the 10 most expensive.